quantiply/rico/docs/common_tasks/es-push.md

 * **Time-based partitioning** - You can define a pattern to use for the index name such that the job will periodically create new indexes (e.g. daily, weekly, quarterly, etc.).
 If you include a timestamp in the [document metadata](#document-metadata), you will get deterministic, idempotent partitioning.
 * **Error handling** - the Samza job will fail if it encounters an unexpected error while indexing.
 When running Samza on YARN, it will automatically restart the job eight times by default.
 If you want it to try to auto-recover indefinitely, you can set [yarn.container.retry.count](yarn-container-retry-count)=-1.

-## Elasticsearch System Producer Status
+## Elasticsearch System Producer
 There is an [Elasticsearch System Producer](https://samza.apache.org/learn/documentation/0.10/jobs/configuration-table.html#elasticsearch) that's part of the Apache Samza project as of version 0.10.
-It uses the native (transport) protocol and which is tied to specify versions of Elasticsearch.
-This task uses it's own [HTTP-based system producer](https://github.com/quantiply/rico/blob/master/samza-elasticsearch/src/main/java/com/quantiply/samza/system/elasticsearch/ElasticsearchSystemProducer.java).
+It uses the native (transport) protocol and which is tied to a specific version of Elasticsearch.
+In order to support multiple versions of Elasticsearch, this task uses it's own [HTTP-based system producer](https://github.com/quantiply/rico/blob/master/samza-elasticsearch/src/main/java/com/quantiply/samza/system/elasticsearch/ElasticsearchSystemProducer.java).
+HTTP is also the [preferred protocol recommended by Elastic](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-elasticsearch.html) moving foward.

 ## Document Metadata